Skip to content

 It’s an experience typified by an interaction with a museum director he encountered in his search for work.

 Alsaden was talking about the lack of representation he saw in the world of Canadian art, especially in a richly diverse city like Toronto; the museum director agreed with his assessment, and offered an explanation.
-He looked across at Alsaden, an Iraqi artist with degrees in architecture and art from Ivy League schools, and said: “We can’t find qualified racialized people.”
+He looked across at Alsaden, an Iraqi curator with degrees in architecture and art from Ivy League schools, and said: “We can’t find qualified racialized people.”

 Alsaden looked over one shoulder, then the other, and replied: “Don’t you realize that I’m networking because I’m looking for opportunities?
 And I don’t know if I’m going to find them, either at your museum or anywhere else, because people like you refuse to see us.”